 The Baltimore Centennial Homes project, developed in collaboration between Baltimore Heritage and City Councilman James Kraft, recognizes families that have been in the same house for 100 years or more.
 These families have anchored Baltimore’s historic blocks and neighborhoods through good times and bad.
 Their stories show the changes that our communities and our city have experienced as well as the critical roles that neighborhoods and their families have played in keeping historic neighborhoods thriving.

 The Centennial Homes program has received generous support from the Maryland Humanities Council and the Middendorf Foundation.
-Baltimore Heritage board member Lisa Doyle has served as the volunteer program manager for the Centennial Homes program since 2009.
+Baltimore Heritage board member Lisa Doyle served as the volunteer program manager for the Centennial Homes program from 2009 to 2021.

 Photograph of John Pente with daughter Margaret and son-in-law Al Schwartz, courtesy of Lisa Doyle.